-Failure to provide sufficient space to support planned growth Chief Property Officer 1 Creation of Campus Framework which focuses on space requirements for planned growth.
-1 Blended Working Trial has concluded with a set shift to hybrid working for most staff.
-This has released further space for repurposing.
-1 Campus Division have published their divisional plan that aligns resourcing to the productive and targeted delivery of the University Strategy.
-1 A number of schemes have been progressed and are nearing completion, eg Bristol Dental School, Bristol Digital Futures Institute, the My World project.
+Failure to provide sufficient space to support planned growth

+Chief Property Officer

+- I Creation of Campus Framework which focuses on space requirements for planned growth. - I Campus Division have published their divisional plan that aligns resourcing to the productive and targeted delivery of the University Strategy. - / Blended Working Trial has concluded with a set shift to hybrid working for most staff.
+This has released further space for repurposing. - I A number of schemes have been progressed and are nearing completion, eg Bristol Dental School, Bristol Digital Futures Institute, the My World project.